 The Importance of Identifying Concerns

-Recently I had the opportunity to reflect on the following question: What issue for today’s working women is of most concern to you?
-When I started writing my response I noticed that I had more concerns than I realized and that these concerns weren’t just for working women but for all of us.
-For me, taking the time to identify these concerns has brought them to my consciousness and motivated me to do what I can to lessen some of them.
-As we start this New Year I hope that we work togethter to lessen our concerns.
-Best wishes for a 2019 filled with all that brings you joy and peace!
+Recently I was asked following question: What issue for today’s working women is of most concern to you?
+When I started writing my response, I noticed that I had more concerns than I realized.
+These concerns weren’t for working women but for everyone.
+Taking the time to identify these concerns has brought them to my consciousness.
+I am motivated to do what I can to lessen some of the concerns.
+As we start this New Year, I hope that we work together to lessen our concerns.
+Best wishes for a year filled with all that brings you joy and peace!
 Read response below.

 What issue for today’s working women is of most concern to you?

 I am concerned about our level of our consumerism.
-We believe that the next purchase will bring more happiness, but we don’t consider the cost beyond the dollar.
+We hope that the next item we buy will bring more happiness, but we don’t consider the cost beyond the dollar.

-I am concerned that we hide not just our pain and fear but also our joys.
-I believe that we are more afraid of our potential then we are our failure.
+I am concerned that we hide not only our pain and fear but also our joys.
+We are more afraid of our potential then we are our failure.
 We diminish our own light, fearful of shinning too brightly.
 We silence the voice that whispers of our greatness.
 We settle.

-I am concerned that we don’t seek to mentor and be mentored.
-The coolest thing about being mentored by someone that we admire is that what we see in them is actually in us – just waiting to be developed.
-Being a mentor gives us the opportunity to provide wind beneath another’s wings and it also gives up the opportunity to reflect on our experiences and share our wisdom and our knowledge.
+I am concerned that we don’t seek to mentor or receive mentoring.
+When we are mentored by someone that we admire, what we see in them is actually in us!
+Those characteristics that we admire just need to be developed.
 Being mentored is empowering.
-Having another person willing to invest in our potential motivates us to go beyond our personal limits.
+When another person is willing to invest in us, we are motivated to go beyond our personal limits.
+Being a mentor gives us the opportunity to provide wind beneath another’s wings.
+It also gives up the opportunity to share our wisdom, and our knowledge.

 I am saddened that we don’t venture into deeper levels of communication.
-We see the same faces at meetings and events, but we don’t make time to honor each other with the gift of time and friendship.
+We see the same faces at meetings and events.
+Yet, we don’t make time to honor each other with the gift of time and friendship.
 We don’t know each other stories.
 There has been a 40% decline in empathy in college students since 2000.
-If we don’t have empathy how can we have healthy communication that leads to inspiration and co-creation? (https://www.psychologytoday.com/us/blog/born-love/201005/shocker-empathy-dropped-40-in-college-students-2000)
+Without empathy how can we have healthy communication?
+Healthy communication leads to inspiration and co-creation. (https://www.psychologytoday.com/us/blog/born-love/201005/shocker-empathy-dropped-40-in-college-students-2000)

 I am concerned that we talk a good talk about supporting each other but too often that is not the reality.
-However, when women come together amazing things can happen.
-Women have an innate ability to put minor differences aside to work towards fixing bigger problems.
-It is my hope that this will become the norm and we will stop giving power to differences and realize that we all bleed red, we are all beautifully created, we all have a story, and we all have value.
+But when women come together amazing things can happen.
+Women have an innate ability to put minor differences aside.
+They work towards fixing bigger problems.
+We must stop giving power to our differences and realize that we all bleed red.
+We are all beautiful.
+We all have a story, and we all have value.

-I believe that when we come together and use our powers for good that injustices such as unequal pay will be a thing of the past just as the inability to vote was banished.
+When we come together and use our powers for good injustices such as unequal pay will be a thing of the past.
+Just as the right for women to vote became a reality.
 We CAN make our world a better place.
-I am a believer in the OAR Model: We can change the observer we are, new actions become apparent and results improve.
-We are divinely created but as Einstein said, “We can’t solve problems by using the same kind of thinking we used when we created them.”
+I am a believer in the OAR Model: We can change the observer we are, new actions become clear and results improve.
+Remember what Einstein said about solving problems.
+“We can’t solve problems by using the same kind of thinking we used when we created them.”